RuifeiMa/Reuse-and-recycling-pathway-of-retired-batteries/README.md

 Based on this tool, some of the data generated have been published in the paper titled "Pathway Decisions for Reuse and Recycling of Retired Lithium-Ion Batteries Considering Economic and Environmental Functions".
 If you use the code, please cite this paper.
 You can access the paper at https://doi.org/10.1038/s41467-024-52030-0.

-If you have any questions, you can email ruifei.ma@outlook.com, xuanzhang@sz.tsinghua.edu.cn, quiwudtu@163.com, and guangminzhou@sz.tsinghua.edu.cn...
+If you have any questions, you can email ruifei.ma@outlook.com...

 ------------ November 20th, 2024 updata following -------------------